 The results presented in the revised text indicate an approx. 2-times deceleration of the general symptom count resolution in both long COVID-19 and PASC as compared with non-affected individuals as well as analogical set of leading symptoms including smell/taste disorders, fatigue, tiredness, concentration and memory deficits and tachypnea.
 By PAM clustering, an analogical set of phenotypes was observed in long COVID and PASC including MOP, FAP and HAP.
 Finally, the DBSCAN clustering of long COVID and PASC individuals returned three distinct subsets differing primarily in the count of smell and taste disorders, i. e.
 HAP symptoms: HAP-negative, HAP-intermediate and HAP-high.
 Interestingly, the HAP-intermediate and HAP-high participant subsets demonstrated lower counts of multi-organ and fatigue complaints as well as better rating of physical recovery.
 Particularly in the South Tyrol cohort

 symptom patterns/phenotypes of post-COVID-19 syndrome (Figure …).
 In addition, this participant sub-cohorts were subjected to DBSCAN clustering in respect to the numbers of multi-organ (MOP), fatigue (FAP) and hyposmia/anosmia phenotype (HAP) symptoms present in post-COVID-19 syndrome (Figure …), analogically to the long COVID participant clustering.
 The results indicate presence of isolated smell and taste disorders in approximately one-third of the post-COVID-19 participants not accompanied by other prolonged complaints such as memory and concentration deficits, fatigue, tiredness or pulmonary manifestations.
 In sum, the results of such association analyses of symptoms and participants indicate clearly, that long COVID and post-COVID-19 syndrome previously defined by the bare presence of any persistent symptoms are heterogeneous conditions with most likely different biological mechanisms, varying impact on quality of life and which supposedly require different treatment modalities.
-We discuss these findings in light of literature evidence in Discussion.
+We discuss these findings in light of literature evidence in the discussion section.

 In the revised manuscript version, figures coping with risk modeling were reduced to three main readouts (symptoms of acute COVID-19, long COVID and post-COVID-19 symptom risk) and presented in a compacted form in Supplementary Material (Figure … with univariate and … multivariate LASSO modeling).
-The results are discussed in the Revised manuscript in a strongly abbreviated form.
+The results are discussed in the revised manuscript in a strongly abbreviated form.

 Reviewer 1